vprince1/k8s-sandbox/README.md

 curl $(minikube service k8s-service-1 --url)/hello
 ```

-# 2) Use Docker Desktop kubernetes service
+# 2) Microservice on Kubernetes and Docker Desktop
 We can run kubernetes using Docker Desktop instead of minikube.

 * Enable Kubernetes in Docker Desktop preference